 In PY 2015, improvements for the 4-Inch Drill, based on driller feedback and utilizing more recent and proven designs from other IDP drill systems, were initiated through design of the Foro 400 Drill.
-The new drill is expected to largely replace use of the aging 4-Inch Drill equipment, however one full 4-Inch sonde will be retained for use on science projects requiring the larger 104 mm diameter core.
-The Foro Drill produces a 98 mm (3.9-inch) diameter core, the same as IDP's Foro 1650 Drill (Intermediate Depth Drill) and the currently in development Foro 3000 Drill.
+The new drill is expected to largely replace use of the aging 4-Inch Drill equipment; however one full 4-Inch sonde will be retained for use on science projects requiring the larger 104 mm diameter core.
+The Foro Drill produces a 98 mm (3.9-inch) diameter core, the same as IDP's Foro 1650 Drill (Intermediate Depth Drill) and Foro 3000 Drill.
 In addition, the Foro 400 sonde design is submersible and watertight.
-The drill also incorporates a new tower, winch and control system, largely based on the current 4-Inch Drill equipment, but offering generous weight savings.
-Using a common sonde design across several drills spreads design costs over multiple projects, strengthens component availability, and promises to reduce future operations and maintenance costs (by reducing the number of different parts).
+The drill design is largely based on the current 4-Inch Drill equipment but offers generous weight savings.
+Using a common sonde design across several drills spreads design costs over multiple projects, strengthens component availability, and promises to reduce future maintenance costs.
+The system was deployed to Antarctica for its first field project during the 2019-2020 field season at Allan Hills, Antarctica.
+The system is currently in use on Tunu Glacier in Greenland in spring 2022 and is slated for use at Allan Hills again during the 2022-2023 Antarctic field season.